roelandvanluijk/Tebi2XML/replit.md

 ## Recent Changes
 ### November 17, 2025
 - **Fixed critical crash bug**: Fixed session state circular reference in Step 3 form fields that caused app to crash and require re-login when filling in Cost Center or other fields
-- **Fixed date format in XML output**: Corrected Twinfield XML date formatting to properly handle European dates (DD/MM/YYYY) by using date object's strftime directly instead of re-parsing with pd.to_datetime
+- **Fixed major date parsing bug**: Replaced `dayfirst=True` with `format='mixed'` in all date parsing.
+The `dayfirst=True` parameter was incorrectly rearranging ISO dates (YYYY-MM-DD) - for example, parsing `2025-10-01` as January 10 instead of October 1!
+This caused XML files to show only 12 days instead of 31, with dates misinterpreted as January 10, February 10, etc. The fix now correctly handles both ISO format (YYYY-MM-DD) and European format (DD/MM/YYYY) dates.

 ### October 30, 2025
 - **Added Exact Online support**: Users can now export to Exact Online KAS journal format (Dutch CSV)